 Alternatively, surgery to release the adhesions (areas where the foreskin is stuck to the glans) may be possible.
 This will preserve the foreskin but may not always prevent the problem recurring.

 Paraphimosis is where the foreskin can't be returned to its original position after being retracted.

 It causes the glans to become painful and swollen and requires emergency medical treatment to avoid serious complications, such as increased pain, swelling and restricted blood flow to the penis.

-It may be possible to reduce the pain and inflammation by applying a local anaesthetic gel to the penis, and pressing on the glans while pushing the foreskin forward.
-In difficult cases, a small slit may need to be made in the foreskin to relieve the pressure.
+It may be possible to reduce the pain and inflammation by applying a local anaesthetic gel to the penis and pressing on the glans while pushing the foreskin forward.
+In difficult cases, it may be necessary to make a small slit in the foreskin to help relieve the pressure.

 In severe cases of paraphimosis, circumcision may be recommended.
 In very severe cases, a lack of blood flow to the penis can cause tissue death (gangrene) and surgical removal of the penis may be necessary.

 It's important to clean your penis regularly to avoid problems developing.
 You should:

 - gently wash your penis with warm water each day while having a bath or showering